naveedhsk/finops-ai-observability-poc/README.md

 # FinOps AI Observability POC
+Are you catching your cloud cost spikes 15 to 30 days too late?
+I've eliminated that lag.
+I built a fully open-source, ML-powered FinOps system that detects AWS anomalies in under an hour.
+Instantly caught over $3,200 in waste, proving you can save up to $200K a year without paying for commercial tools or even AWS's own ML services, if you really want to avoid it.

+Code on GitHub: [naveedhsk/finops-ai-observability-poc]

+#FinOps #MachineLearning #CloudCost #AWS #Observability #Otel

 > AI-powered AWS cost anomaly detection with real-time observability.
 Detect cost spikes in minutes, not weeks.